marketface/Snake-DQN/README.md

 https://user-images.githubusercontent.com/39159387/215646438-cc913b52-aa73-4d87-ab57-ea144e63e7ee.mp4

-Admittedly, there's a clear bug in my game code which allows food to spawn inside of the snake's body, but it's impressive to see the agent work around this (at least that's my excuse...).
+Admittedly, there's a clear bug in my game code which allows food to spawn inside of the snake's body, but it's impressive to see the agent work around this (at least that's my excuse).